Siege of Malmö: Aftermath

-The Danes had lost the initiative in the war, as well as some of its best troops in the region and some of its most talented commanders.
-It has been suggested that the latter consequence may have affected the outcome of the subsequent Battle of Landskrona (Swedish: Slaget vid Landskrona) which followed on July 14.
-While the Danish navy had the upper hand over the Swedish, the siege was one of a number of Swedish victories on land that would, in the end, restore the status quo of Scania being under Swedish control.
+The Danes had lost the initiative in the war, as well as some of their best troops in the region and some of its most talented commanders.
+It has been suggested that the latter consequence may have affected the outcome of the subsequent Battle of Landskrona, which followed on July 14.
+While the Danish navy had the upper hand over the Swedish, the siege was one of several Swedish victories on land that would, in the end, restore the status quo of Scania being under Swedish control.
 The Danes lost some 4,000 men, along with significant casualties among their officers, Bibow, Busch, Warnstedt, and the Lieutenant Colonel's Plessen and Ellebrecht had all been killed.

 Additionally, Granvilliers, Croÿ, Fuchs, a certain Scotsman Meldrum, Ramstedt, and Otto von Vietinghof had all been wounded in the fighting.
 In comparison, Swedish losses were smaller, only some 1,000 of which most were civilians.